On This Page

 - processingInformation.authorizationOptions. initiator.type

-- Set tomerchant.
+- Set the value tomerchant.

 - processingInformation.authorizationOptions. initiator.storedCredentialUsed

-- Set totrue. (optional)
+- Set the value totrue. (optional)

 - recurringPaymentInformation.type

-- Set to2.
+- Set the value to2.

 Subsequent recurring transactions that are initiated by the merchant: Option 2